solana-foundation/developer-content/docs/programs/anchor/pda.md

 #### Specify Bump Value

-You can specify the bump seed value, which can be stored on an account.
-This assumes that the account is already created and the bump seed is stored as a field in the account's data.
+You can explicitly provide the bump value, which is useful for optimizing compute unit usage.
+This assumes that the PDA account has been created and the bump seed is stored as a field on an existing account.

 ```rs
 #[derive(Accounts)]